 - Full Text

-- Guideline for Establishing Safety Principles for Ensuring Information Security of Critical Infrastructure(5th Edition)(Revised on May 2019)
+- Guideline for Establishing Safety Principles for Ensuring Cybersecurity of Critical Infrastructure(July 2023)

 ASEAN-Japan Cybersecurity Policy Meeting has been established since 2009 with the aim to promote and strengthen cybersecyruty cooperation and collaboration between ASEAN Member States and Japan.
 The area of collaboration includes cyber exercise, awareness raising, capacity building and so on.
 A part of the outcome of the activity is shown as below.